Millennials at Federal Government | Comparably

 Mentorship and Professional Growth for Millennials at Federal Government

-At Federal Government, 8% of millennials say they receive mentorship, which leads to the assumption that Federal Government may not be a great place to work for millennials focused on their professional growth.
+At Federal Government, 67% of millennials say they receive mentorship, which leads to the assumption that Federal Government is a great place to work for millennials focused on their professional growth.
 See what employees think about mentorship and professional growth at Federal Government.

 AnswerPercent